About Mediation and Arbitration

 An arbitration award may be appealed to district court as provided by law.
 If the decision is appealed, the court will rehear the evidence and come to an independent decision.
 If the award is not appealed, the decision becomes binding and enforceable by either party.

 If desired, the parties may agree in advance that the arbitration award will be final (“binding arbitration”).
 Otherwise, the arbitration award may be appealed.

 It is not required for a party to have attorney representation at arbitration or mediation, but any party may be represented if desired.

 In most cases, proving compensation requires a property appraisal.
 The OPRO is authorized to order an appraisal at a property owner’s request if one is reasonably necessary to help resolve the dispute.
 The condemning party will pay for this appraisal.
 The OPRO can also help a party understand the law, if requested.

 Property owners may receive mediation or arbitration services free of charge from the OPRO.
 As part of the mediation process, they have the right to request an additional appraisal.
 However, the decision whether to provide that appraisal is made by the mediator, after a determination of whether one will reasonably help resolve the dispute.

 Please call the OPRO with any questions.
 The attorneys in the Ombudsman’s Office are engaged in this area of law every day, and condemning agencies may draw upon that expertise.
 Moreover, the OPRO has a statutory duty to assist and educate condemning agencies as well as property owners.
-You may request training, discuss a specific question or simply ask about how the process works by clicking the “Request Training” button above.
+You may request training, discuss a specific question or simply ask about how the process works by visiting our “Request Training” page.